gitname/sediment-api/README.md

 > **Note:** The values in `env.example` (and, now, `.env`) are already sufficient for the development environment.

-You can instantiate the development environment by issuing the following command:
+You can then instantiate the development environment by issuing the following command:

 ```shell
 docker-compose up